Management - Bachelor's Degrees Programs Online studies

 Magdalena is Vistula University Group’s HR Manager, a business trainer, HR consultant, academic and coach.
 She is on the list of the Ministry of Treasury as a recommended candidate for membership on Supervisory and Management Boards.
 A Doctor of Economics in Management ( Diploma with distinction from the Warsaw School of Economics), her dissertation focused on the factors which determine employee work satisfaction in various European countries (the only dissertation on work satisfaction at the Warsaw School of Economics).

 Małgorzata is a holder of a PhD in humanities, and is a lecturer in the MBA programme.
 She has authored 11 books and more than 100 articles on shaping modern personal strategies and improving the managerial skills of managers.
 She collaborates with numerous training companies, and organises open and in-company training sessions on improving managerial skills.
 For more than ten years, she has worked as a trainer and HR consultant for companies from various industries and of different sizes.
 The areas she deals in, include: human capital measurement, employee recruitment and selection, training policy, implementing periodic assessment systems, forming career paths, preventing employee fluctuations, and increasing the interpersonal competencies of line managers.
 Małgorzata also specialises in value-based management.

-Professor Leszek earned his habilitative post-doctoral degree in Control Theory in 1986.
-He is a mathematician, and a graduate of Warsaw University (theoretical mathematics section).
+Leszek Zaremba earned his post-doctoral degree in Control Theory in 1986.
+He is a mathematician and a graduate of Warsaw University (theoretical mathematics section).
 He has taught courses in mathematics and portfolio theory, at a number of American universities, and has authored more than 30 articles published in American, European, Polish, Japanese and Russian journals.